Comparing Different Pipe Materials: Pros and Cons

 Cons of HDPE Pipes

-• Higher initial cost compared to some other piping materials.
+• Higher initial cost compared to some other piping materials like PVC.

 • Requires specialized equipment and skills for joining.